jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Then came the Great 2020 Pandemic.
 Now, instead of having to ask if you're happy I know you're not.
 In fact, nevermind being unhappy, you're likely downright scared.

 For years, North Americans lived with bad trends like micro-management at work, antisocial behavior at home, and political hatred in government.
 We got by because (on the surface) we have full employment, luxurious homes, and stable politics.
-Whenever things got too bad, and we got too unhappy, we went shopping to ease the pain.
+Whenever things got too bad and we got too unhappy, we went shopping to ease the pain.
 If we were still angry, we'd put in a new government.
 We gave Left-wing and Right-wing the levers of power.

-But no matter which we choose, Main Street kept getting unhappier.
+Still, no matter which we choose, Main Street kept getting unhappier.

 I wrote this book to say there is something fundamentally wrong with our society.
 That, like our ancestors did so many times before, we have to step-up and rethink our society's very foundations.
 The hardest part of writing the book wasn't explaining our problems or coming up with solutions.
 It was getting people to realize they should be happy.
-We've become so use to blaming "The Democrats" or "The Republicas" for our long commutes, confusing loan contracts, and government mis-management, that the idea of jumping out of bed every day was a fairytell.

 Now we're in this mess.
-And, our society's fundamental problems are being exposed by a virus.
+And, our society's fundamental problems are being exposed.
+A virus highlights are society's shaky foundations.

 Happy lives wasn't, and still isn't, an unrealistic fairytale.
 In fact, it's a sign of a healthy society.
 The truth we give Left or Right ideologies' far too much credit.
 I started writing this book in September 2019, and wanted to (somehow) convince some people to disregard both ideologies.
-I'll explain in this book, but our most common ideologies are simply too hold to give us happy lives in a healthy society.
+I'll explain in this book, but our most common ideologies are simply too old to give us happy lives in a healthy society.

 There have been thousands of pandemics in history.
 And, yet we we're caught with our pants down.
 If we have fire drills throughout our society, why don't we have pandemic plans?
-Why Especially our hospitals.
 Because a few months ago the president was impeached for what?
-Even if you agreed with it then, does it seem like a good reason now?
-And when President Obama tried to overhaul the health-care system, did any commentator, stratgeists or politican talk about pandemic plans?
+Even if you agreed with it then, was that really what governmetn should have been doing only a few months ago?

+Both "sides" are the same.
+When President Obama tried to overhaul the health-care system, was any commentator, stratgeists or politicain talking about pandemic plans?

 Instead of governing our society, Left and Right ideologues, commentators, and politicians have been playing chicken with each other.

 Our political ideologies are old.
 Our society is both philosophicaly and now actually, sick.
-That means our civilizations's ability to deal with life's inevitable pitfalls (like pandemics) will only get worse.
-You'll keep getting unhappier.
-This pandemic is part of a trend that includes more financial crisis, recessions, depressions, and even wars.
+That means our civilizations's ability to deal with life's inevitable pitfalls (like depressions, wars, and pandemics) will only get worse.
+I happened to be writing about this before the pandemic.
+Now, history has given a sad reality check.

-To fix this, we need to completely change what you think is politics.
+To fix our civlization, we need to completely change what you think is politics.

 ## Our Levers of Power

 Do me a favor.
 Open up Skype or FaceTime.
 Now check your Instagram feed.
 Good, okay now do the same for Netflix.

 I'm being serious, open these apps up.
 Come back when you're done.

 Great.
 Now you chat with friends, get live TV, or watch a documentary.
-Like your own organs, whereever you go, these apps and internet follow you.
-Powerful apps and internet connections are helpful levers of power to have.
+Whereever you go, these apps and internet very helpful levers of power to have.
 I mean, can you even imagine writing down driving directions on a napkin again?

-We're not done.
+Of course not.

 Now get your medical records ready.
 Okay good.
-Now, collect all your health metrics like weight, heart beats, temperature, and quality of sleep from your FitBit or Apple Watch.
+Now, collect all your health metrics like weight, heart rate, temperature, and sleep cycles from your FitBit or Apple Watch.
 Excellent, now let's evaluate how much of a risk Covid-19 is to you by comparing your statistics to the records of those unlucky people who got sick; especially the ones in your community.

 I hope your risk factor is good.
 But, if you're in trouble, what does your doctor say to do?
+Don't tell me, but I hope it was helpful stuff.

-Keep in mind, there's a possible drug shortage.
+Hey, don't forget, there's a possible drug shortage.
 So, what does your pharmacist say?
 Do you have enough prescriptions in case things get really bad?
 What should you start doing now, to plan for the worse?

-After you've collaborated with these professionals, quickly find out what your health insurance company will pay for.
+After you've collaborated with these health professionals, quickly find out what your health insurance company will pay for.

 Phew, that was educational.
 Isn't it good to know all this stuff!
 I personally think knowledge is the greatest lever of power.

 Wait, wait, wait.
 FaceTime worked, so did Instragram and Netflix.
 But is the medical records "lever" stuck?
 Did I hear that right, you aren't in contact with your doctor?
 What about pharmacist?
 You're waiting on hold with your insurance company!
-Insurance is basically a bank-account for disasters, and you now during a pandemic you have no idea how much money you have inside?
+Insurance is basically a bank-account for disasters, and you now during a pandemic you have no idea how much money you have?

-This all sounds like I'm talking to someone living through the Spanish Flu Pandemic in 1918.
+This all sounds like I'm talking to someone living through the 1918 Spanish Flu Pandemic.
 It's like science-fiction in reverse.
 Because, if someone in 1918 was teleported to 2020, they'd fit in just fine.

-Well, at least many of our workers can work from home this time.
+Well, at least many of our workers can work from home.

 WHAT!
 You're still driving to work!
 What the fuck is wrong with your laptop and internet at home?
 Oh, that's right, your boss loves to "check-in" on you.
+All eight of them.

 OFFICE SPACE
 _Please enable the sound._

 ## Unhappy is a Sign of an Unhealthy Society

 This way of life made us unhappy.
+I wrote a book to try to convince you, our way of life was also dangerously complacent too.
+And now, sadly, I don't have to.

-It also made us complacent.
-It's because of these "eight different bosses" that our economy is in free-fall.
-The micro-management culture has been running our hospitals, insurance companies, pharmacists, and so many other industries for generations.
+Our society is weak, because "eight different bosses" micro-management culture has been running our hospitals, insurance companies, pharmacists, and so many other industries for generations.

-And you're unhappiness was a warning that our workplaces were never prepared for tough times.
+And you're unhappiness was a warning that our society wasn't prepared for tough times.

 Because, instead of using Internet Age technologies to evolve a more antifragile way of life, we've done nothing.
 So, now, you're a person who has a super-advanced apps like Skype, Instagram, and Netflix, but are watching watching CNN, and reading random bullshit on the internet while a novel disease is searching the globe for human hosts.

 Internet Age technology can us deal with anything better.
 For example, watch _The Pharmicist_ on Netflix, and you'll see how a simple online database of prescriptions stopped Oxycontin pill mills.
 Too bad it took government many years to make.
 If done sooner (or if the people banded together proactively) we would have found out which corrupt doctors were responsible for the oxycontin epidemic.
-With open-source technology (the stuff that makes programs like Instagram or Chrome) we could have made a simple and secure database and prevented 500,000 overdoses and endless ruined lives.
+With open-source software (the free technology that makes programs like Instagram or Chrome possible) we could have made a simple and secure database and prevented 500,000 overdoses and endless ruined lives.

-And now we have a health-care system being put to the test.
+But, we didn't use internet technologies to upgrade our civlization.
+And now we have a old health-care system being put to the test.

 ## Our Age Old Health Care System

 In this TED talk, doctor Doctor Alieta Eck says when she started medical school in the early '80s, she thought being a doctor meant making deep connections with her patients.
 She dreamed about helping her people live healthier lives.
-She pictured detailed examinations, home visits, and phone calls.
+She pictured detailed examinations, home visits, and being there when needed most.

-However, since she entered practiced, she got something far different.
+However, since she started her practiced, she got something far different.
 Since 1970, ever more bureaucrats have been putting themselves into our economy.
-Instead of "InstaHealth" apps connecting patients with therapists, doctors, nurses, and pharmacists, we've got middlemen.
+What Dr. Eck means is that instead of "InstaHealth" apps connecting patients with therapists, doctors, nurses, and pharmacists; we all got more middlemen.

 ![Health Admins](/img\diagrams\healthcare-administrators.png)
 _"Hello, Peter", memos, TPS reports, and eight different bosses. multiplied by 3500%._